gazolla/TableForm/README.md

 ## Installing

-In order to install, you'll need to copy the `FormViewController` and `FormCells` files into your Xcode project.
+In order to install, you'll need to copy the `FormViewController`, `FormView` and `FormCells` files into your Xcode project.

 ## Usage